anandraja13/CarND-Path-Planning-Project/README.md

 * Get the car to follow the middle lane.
 * Get the car to slow down to a pre-determined velocity when there's a car in front.
 * Make the car obey acceleration/deceleration limits.
+* Make the car change lanes using some rudimentary logic - however, jerk and accel limits are violated at turns.